jontek2/A-better-print_start-macro/README.md

 ## :warning: Required changes to your printer system :warning:

+<B> DROP YOUR MAX ACCEL TO 20K IN THE PRINTER CONFIG

-<B> [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) IS APPLIED IN THIS MACRO.
+[KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) IS APPLIED IN THIS MACRO.
 YOU MUST INSTALL KAMP TO ENABLE SMART PARKING AND LINE PURGE.

 There are STATUS_ macros built into the start print sequence.
 These have all been commented out to prevent unknown errors.
 [If you have LEDs setup in your printer, look here](https://github.com/julianschill/klipper-led_effect)